Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 If you don’t know which users and what needs you are tackling - a real need, not an excuse of a need like “all our users need to know there is a new promotion on our phones”- then tread carefully, for you might just be working against your users’ interest without even knowing it.

-#### **Question #2 - Who benefits the most from this solution?**
+#### **Question #2 - Who benefits from this solution?**

 Is it the users or the business?
 Hint: if it’s one sided, there is probably a problem.

 If only the users benefit, then your company is probably losing money along the way - but don’t worry, there is no shortage of people defending the company’s interest.

-If only the business benefits, then there is a chance your user are getting ripped off - and it’s your job to prevent that from happening.
+If only the business benefits, then there is a chance your users are getting ripped off - and it’s your job to prevent that from happening.

 The best UX is mutually beneficial, so aim for that.